-After treatment for neuroblastoma, the main concerns for most families are the short- and long-term effects of the tumor and its treatment, and concerns about the tumor coming back.
+During treatment for neuroblastoma, the main concerns for most families are the daily aspects of getting through treatment and beating the cancer.
+After treatment, the concerns tend to shift toward the long-term effects of neuroblastoma and its treatment, as well as worries about neuroblastoma coming back.

-It is certainly normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
-But it’s important to realize that follow-up care is a central part of this process that offers your child the best chance for recovery and long-term survival.
+It's certainly normal to want to put neuroblastoma and its treatment behind you and to get back to a life that doesn’t revolve around cancer.
+But getting the right follow-up care offers your child the best chance for recovery and long-term survival.

-Because there is a chance that the cancer might return after treatment, it is very important to keep all follow-up appointments and to report any new symptoms to your child’s doctor right away.
+Because there is a chance that the cancer might return after treatment, it's very important to go to all follow-up appointments and to report any new symptoms to your child’s doctor right away.
 The health care team will discuss a follow-up schedule with you, including which tests should be done and how often.
 Doctor visits, lab tests, and imaging tests to look for signs of recurrence are done more often at first.
 If nothing abnormal is found, the time between tests can then be extended.

 A benefit of follow-up care is that it gives you a chance to discuss any questions and concerns that arise during and after your child’s recovery.
 For example, almost any cancer treatment can have side effects.
 Some might last for only a short time, but others can last longer or might not show up until months or even years later.
 It’s important to report any new symptoms to the doctor right away so that the cause can be found and treated, if needed.

-It is also important to keep health insurance coverage.
-Tests and doctor visits cost a lot, and even though no one wants to think of the cancer coming back, this could happen.
+It’s also important to keep health insurance coverage.
+Tests and doctor visits can cost a lot, and even though no one wants to think of neuroblastoma coming back, this could happen.

 If your child has (or has had) neuroblastoma, you probably want to know if there are things you can do that might lower the risk of it growing or coming back, such as having them eat a certain type of diet or take nutritional supplements.
 Unfortunately, it’s not yet clear if there are things you can do that will help.